inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 Then, run the `invenio-cli update --no-install-js` command as above and refresh the page!
 You should be able to see your top header's color changed!
 You can find all the available styling variables that you can change [here](https://github.com/inveniosoftware/invenio-app-rdm/blob/master/invenio_app_rdm/theme/assets/semantic-ui/less/invenio_app_rdm/variables.less).

-## Change search results
+## Change the search results

 Changing how your results are presented in the search page is also something quite common.

 We are going to update the search result template so we can show more text in the result's description.
-Create a file called `ResultsItemTemplate.jsx` inside `assets/templates/search` folder and then edit it as below:
+Create a file called `ResultsItemTemplate.jsx` inside the `assets/templates/search` folder and then edit it as below:

 ```js
 import React from 'react';